 Following my undergraduate education at Liverpool University, I studied at Penn State, getting my PhD in Geography in 1994 under the supervision of Roger Downs.

 I've held positions at Portsmouth University (UK), George Mason University, and Georgia State University in Atlanta, Georgia.
 I came to Kentucky in 2011, where I am an Associate Professor.

-I work on the intersection of critical cartography/GIS and political geography.
-I'm specifically interested in national security, securitization and its political geographies and history.
-More broadly I've worked on critical mapping (including geoweb) as offering alternatives to the surveillant security state.
+I work on the intersections of critical cartography/GIS and political geography.
+I'm interested in mappings, security, and political geographies.
+More broadly I work on critical mapping (including the geoweb) as offering alternatives to the surveillant security state.
 Along with Matt Zook and Matt Wilson I co-founded the New Mappings Collaboratory (New Maps).

 Currently, my way in to this vast topic is through intelligence, or more colloquially, spying.
-How do security, geographical intelligence (GEOINT) and state governmentality enroll geographical knowledges, mapping and GIS as technologies of government?
-What are the possibilities of a genealogy of (geo)espionage and scholarly knowledge production (scholar-intelligencers)?
+How do security, geographical intelligence (GEOINT) and governmentality enroll geographical knowledges, mapping and GIS as technologies of government?
 I often draw on the work of Michel Foucault to gain insights into these questions, especially on surveillance and biopolitics.

 The history of mapping and the state has very important to me.
-In the long term I'd like to write a book on a historical genealogy of spatial and geographic knowledges, especially around geographic knowledge and the state, and the other an exploration of contemporary developments in the spatial geoweb that afford new possibilities of open geographies.
+In the long term I'd like to write a book on a historical genealogy of spatial and geographic knowledges, especially around geographic knowledge and the state.
+This would concentrate on the modern period and exploration of contemporary developments in the spatial geoweb that afford new possibilities of open geographies.

 |My most recent book is Mapping: A Critical Introduction to Cartography and GIS.
 Wiley-Blackwell Publishers, Oxford and New York, 2010.|

 2014.
 "The New Political Economy of Geographical Intelligence."
 With Susan Roberts and Ate Poorthuis.
-Annals of the Association of American Geographers.
+Annals of the Association of American Geographers, 104, pp. 196-214.